Epson MX-80: Sales and reception

 The MX-80 was an immediate critical and commercial success for Epson, the company selling tens of thousands of units within two months of its introduction.
 Over 200 thousand MX-80s were sold throughout the entirety of 1981, with monthly production ramping up from 10,000 units a month in January 1981 to 40,000 units a month in October that year.
 By 1982 the MX-80 had captured half of the global market share for 80-column printers, with a 35-percent share in the United States, a 60-percent share in Europe, and a 70-percent share in Japan.
 It was the best-selling dot matrix printer for much of the 1980s, its global market share eventually peaking at 60 percent.
+It was one of the first printers to see widespread use in homes as well as in office environments, earning a reputation as a reliable workhorse.
+According to Frank J. Derfler in Kilobaud Microcomputing, it was so immediately popular that by mid-1981 it had spawned a number of users' group across the United States dedicated to the MX-80—a rarity for a computer peripheral, much less a printer.
+In a longform review for Kilobaud, Derfler wrote that the MX-80 "sets a high standard for dot matrix print quality" and was capable of withstanding heavy use.

 By the end of the MX-80's lifespan in the mid-1980s, Epson had sold well over one million units of the printer.
 According to the Byte writers David and Richard Kater, the widespread adoption of the MX-80 was down to a mixture of the printer's low price, ease of use, and smart design, as well as Epson's marketing push and the concurrent meteoric growth of the personal computer market.
+The MX series of printers was retired in the mid-1980s, after Epson released its successor the FX-80 in 1983, featuring a wider platen, a faster printhead, a larger data buffer, user-definable character sets for custom symbols and typefaces, and more.

+Legacy

+After the MX-80, computer printers kept getting better while dropping in price.
+Manufacturers figured out how to pack more pins into the print heads, and 9-pin printers became the standard, replacing the 7-pin models.
+High-speed 120- to 180-cps dot matrix draft output, and near-letter-quality (NLQ) printing at lower speeds soon became common.
+NLQ printing was good enough that high-cost daisy wheel printers became virtually obsolete for most applications.